oVirt/ovirt-site/source/vdsm/momvdsmseparation.html.md

 ### Testing

+* non-regression: MOM as-process should provide the same functionality as MOM as-thread. - resilience in presence of crashes: if MOM as-process restarts or is down for some time, VDSM should handle gracefully this event. - reduced performance footprint (CPU): to be evaluated.

 ### Contingency Plan

 We can tweak the config file (/etc/vdsm/mom.conf) values to use 15 second period for all loops.
 That provides a huge improvement on the test (120 CPUs) machine.